-The Grand Master of the Order of Malta, Fra’ Matthew Festing, received today at the Magistral Villa on the Aventine the Diplomatic Corps accredited to the Sovereign Order of Malta for the audience of the beginning of the new Year.
+The Grand Master of the Order of Malta, Fra’ Matthew Festing, received at the Magistral Villa on the Aventine the Ambassadors of the 104 countries accredited to the Order for the audience of the beginning of the new Year.

 Here is the address of the Grand Master

 A warm welcome to all of you here today, members of the Diplomatic Corps accredited to the Sovereign Order of Malta, at this traditional occasion of exchange of greetings at the start of the year.
 I would like to thank the Doyen of our Diplomatic Corps, H.E.
 Ambassador Valladares Lanza, for his kind words; and I particularly wish to greet the Ambassadors of Bolivia, the Philippines, Cuba, Latvia, Lebanon, Panama, Guatemala, Nicaragua, Georgia, and Portugal, who are participating in this Ceremony for the first time; and to welcome the Ambassador of Monaco, following the recent upgrading of both our diplomatic missions.

 2010 was an extremely eventful year, with official visits, visits abroad, private meetings, as well as the many urgent humanitarian actions and the ongoing programmes we continue to carry out in over a hundred countries, on all continents.
 I will briefly outline the most important areas.

 (Relations with the Holy See)